TattlingJam4231/weapon-rebalances/README.md

 #### Skills:
-   Graze now affects assault rifles fired in single shot mode.
+   Graze now affects assault rifles fired in single shot mode and no longer requires headshot kills.
 Graze now reads as follows in game:
    - Basic
      - Snipers that hit their target deal 20% of the damage dealt in a 1m radius around the bullet trajectory.

        When fired in single shot mode, Assault Rifles that hit their target deal 20% of the damage dealt in a 2.75m radius around the bullet impact.

    - Aced
-     - If a bullet would headshot-kill someone, the graze skill will deal 100% of the damage dealt instead of 20%."
+     - If a bullet would headshot someone, the graze skill will deal 100% of the damage dealt instead of 20%."

    note: snipers have a cylindrical aoe around the path of the bullet, assault rifles have a spherical aoe around the impact point of the bullet

+   Aggressive Reload Bassic now increases reload speed by 35% up from 15%.

 #### Ammo:

    - FMJ
-     - +8 accuracy
      - pierces enemies
    - Ballistic Tip Rounds
      - tier 4
        - +80 damage
-       - +8 accuracy
        - -60% min ammo pickup
        - -50% max ammo pickup
      - tier 3
        - +33 damage
-       - +8 accuracy
-       - -50% min ammo pickup
-       - -50% max ammo pickup
      - tier 2
-       - +20 damage
+       - +16 damage
-       - +8 accuracy
-       - -25% min ammo pickup
-       - -17% max ammo pickup
      - tier 1
-       - +17 damage
-       - +8 accuracy
+       - +8 damage
-       - -17% min ammo pickup
-       - -17% max ammo pickup

 #### Weapons:

    - Tier 4
      - Cavity
-       - ammo pickup increased from 0.45/1.34 to 2.5/5
+       - ammo pickup increased from 0.45/1.34 to 2.5/4
+       - damage increased from 160 to 164

      - M308
-       - ammo pickup increased from 0.47/1.42 to 2.5/5
+       - ammo pickup increased from 0.47/1.42 to 2.5/4
+       - damage increased from 160 to 164

      - Galant
-       - ammo pickup increased from 0.49/1.46 to 2.5/5
+       - ammo pickup increased from 0.49/1.46 to 2.5/4
+       - damage increased from 160 to 164

      - Little Friend
-       - ammo pickup increased from 0.27/0.81 to 2.5/5
+       - ammo pickup increased from 0.27/0.81 to 2.5/4
+       - damage increased from 160 to 164
        - under barrel grenade launcher is now in the assault rifle catagory (benefits from aggressive reload basic)

    - Tier 3
      - Eagle
-       - ammo pickup increased from 1/3.5 to 6/12
+       - ammo pickup increased from 1/3.5 to 4/6
-       - total ammo increased from 100 to 160
+       - total ammo increased from 100 to 140
+       - damage increased from 98 to 100

      - Falcon
-       - ammo pickup increased from 1.35/4.73 to 6/12
+       - ammo pickup increased from 1.35/4.73 to 4/6
-       - total ammo increased from 100 to 160
+       - total ammo increased from 100 to 140
+       - damage increased from 98 to 100

      - AK.762
-       - ammo pickup increased from 1.22/4.25 to 6/12
+       - ammo pickup increased from 1.22/4.25 to 4/6
        - total ammo increased from 90 to 150
+       - damage increased from 97 to 99

      - Golden AK.762
-       - ammo pickup increased from 1.22/4.25 to 6/12
+       - ammo pickup increased from 1.22/4.25 to 4/6
        - total ammo increased from 90 to 150
+       - damage increased from 97 to 99

      - AMR-16
-       - ammo pickup increased from 1.21/4.25 to 6/12
+       - ammo pickup increased from 1.21/4.25 to 4/6
        - total ammo increased from 90 to 150
+       - damage increased from 94 to 96

      - AK17
-       - ammo pickup increased from 1.42/4.95 to 6/12
+       - ammo pickup increased from 1.42/4.95 to 4/6
-       - total ammo increased from 105 to 175
+       - total ammo increased from 105 to 140
+       - damage increased from 99 to 101

      - Gewehr
-       - ammo pickup increased from 1.35/4.73 to 6/12
+       - ammo pickup increased from 1.35/4.73 to 4/6
-       - total ammo increased from 100 to 160
+       - total ammo increased from 100 to 140
+       - damage increased from 99 to 101

    - Tier 2
      - Gecko
-       - ammo pickup increased from 6.08/11.14 to 10/15
+       - ammo pickup changed from 6.08/11.14 to 6/11
-       - total ammo increased from 150 to 240
+       - total ammo increased from 150 to 210
+       - damage increased from 57 to 58

      - CAR-4
-       - ammo pickup increased from 6.08/11.14 to 10/15
+       - ammo pickup changed from 6.08/11.14 to 6/11
-       - total ammo increased from 150 to 240
+       - total ammo increased from 150 to 210
+       - damage increased from 52 to 53

      - Queen's Wrath
-       - ammo pickup increased from 6.08/11.14 to 10/15
+       - ammo pickup changed from 6.08/11.14 to 6/11
-       - total ammo increased from 150 to 240
+       - total ammo increased from 150 to 210
+       - damage increased from 58 to 59

      - AK5
-       - ammo pickup increased from 6.08/11.14 to 10/15
+       - ammo pickup changed from 6.08/11.14 to 6/11
-       - total ammo increased from 150 to 240
+       - total ammo increased from 150 to 210
-       - damage decreased from 56 to 55

      - Lion's Roar
-       - ammo pickup increased from 6.08/11.14 to 10/15
+       - ammo pickup changed from 6.08/11.14 to 6/11
-       - total ammo increased from 150 to 240
+       - total ammo increased from 150 to 210
+       - damage increased from 58 to 59

      - AK
-       - ammo pickup increased from 6.08/11.14 to 10/15
+       - ammo pickup changed from 6.08/11.14 to 6/11
-       - total ammo increased from 150 to 240
+       - total ammo increased from 150 to 210
+       - damage increased from 56 to 57

      - UAR
-       - ammo pickup increased from 6.08/11.14 to 10/15
+       - ammo pickup changed from 6.08/11.14 to 6/11
-       - total ammo increased from 150 to 240
+       - total ammo increased from 150 to 210
-       - damage decreased from 55 to 54

      - Tempest
-       - ammo pickup increased from 6.08/11.14 to 10/15
+       - ammo pickup changed from 6.08/11.14 to 6/11
-       - total ammo increased from 150 to 240
+       - total ammo increased from 150 to 210
+       - damage increased from 58 to 59

      - Union
-       - ammo pickup increased from 6.08/11.14 to 10/15
+       - ammo pickup changed from 6.08/11.14 to 6/11
-       - total ammo increased from 150 240
+       - total ammo increased from 150 210
+       - damage increased from 58 to 59

    - Tier 1
      - AMCAR
-       - ammo pickup increased from 8.91/16.34 to 15/30
+       - ammo pickup increased from 8.91/16.34 to 12/24
-       - total ammo increased from 220 to 360
+       - total ammo increased from 220 to 300

      - Commando
-       - ammo pickup increased from 9.72/17.82 to 15/30
+       - ammo pickup increased from 9.72/17.82 to 12/24
-       - total ammo increased from 240 to 360
+       - total ammo increased from 240 to 300
        - damage decreased from 42 to 40

      - JP36
-       - ammo pickup increased from 9.72/17.82 to 15/30
+       - ammo pickup increased from 9.72/17.82 to 12/24
-       - total ammo increased from 240 to 360
+       - total ammo increased from 240 to 300
        - damage decreased from 44 to 42

      - Clarion
-       - ammo pickup increased from 9.72/17.82 to 15/30
+       - ammo pickup increased from 9.72/17.82 to 12/24
-       - total ammo increased from 240 to 360
+       - total ammo increased from 240 to 300
        - damage decreased from 41 to 39

      - Valkyria
-       - ammo pickup increased from 8.91/16.34 to 15/30
+       - ammo pickup increased from 8.91/16.34 to 12/24
-       - total ammo increased from 220 to 360
+       - total ammo increased from 220 to 300
        - damage increased from 41 to 44

      - Bootleg
-       - ammo pickup increased from 8.1/14.85 to 15/30
+       - ammo pickup increased from 8.1/14.85 to 12/24
        - total ammo increased from 200 to 300
        - damage increased from 40 to 42

 ### LMGs:

+#### Attachments:

+   - bipod deployment is far more forgiving

+#### Weapons:
-   Tier 2: 80 Damage
+   Tier 2: 80 damage

    Tier 1: 55 damage

+   - M60
+     - ammo pickup decreased from 5.4/18.9 to 5/10
+     - total ammo decreased from 400 to 200
+     - magazine capacity decreased from 200 to 100
+     - accuracy decreased from 56 to 44
+     - stability decreased from 20 to 12
+     - damage decreased from 120 to 110
+     - threat decreased from 34 to 26
+     - can now shoot through walls

    - Tier 2
      - RPK
        - ammo pickup increased from 4.05/14.18 to 10/25